-- 1) Industry or Business = Schedule K Individual - 2) Farming = Schedule L Individual - 3) Professions and = Schedule M Individual Commissions - 4) Rent = Schedule N Individual
+1) Industry or Business = Schedule K Individual

+2) Farming = Schedule L Individual

+3) Professions and = Schedule M Individual Commissions

+4) Rent = Schedule N Individual

 Said Schedules provide spaces to inform only one source of income.
 Therefore, if you have more than one source of income, you must complete a separate schedule for each one.
+You must also indicate in the provided space, if the reported income on such schedule constitutes income from your principal industry or business.